xufengduan/MacBehaviour/README.md

 <br><br>
 In this demo, we'll use `meta-llama/Llama-3.2-3B-Instruct` as the model ID.
 You can choose other models from <a href="https://huggingface.co/models?other=conversational,endpoints_compatible&sort=trending">this list of HuggingFace models</a>
 <br><br>
 As mentioned earlier, `YOUR_ENDPOINT_URL` is the Endpoint_URL generated when running the model.
-Since the model's interaction property is 'chat_completion,' append `/v1/chat/completions` to the URL.
+Since the model's interaction property is 'chat_completion,' append `/v1/chat/completions` to the URL (e.g., https://kwz7oogikbhfu54x.us-east-1.aws.endpoints.huggingface.cloud/v1/chat/completions).
 <br><br>

 ```R